AKallala/tchu-game-java/README.md

-# TCHu board game implementation in java
+# 🎲 tCHu – Java Board Game Implementation

-tCHu is a game inspired by the Swiss version of Ticket to Ride, a famous board game.
-Our variant is designed for two players and takes place on a map representing a railway network connecting various cities in Switzerland and neighboring countries.
+*tCHu* is a game inspired by the Swiss version of [**Aventuriers du Rail**](https://cs108.epfl.ch/archive/21/p/00_introduction.html#:~:text=version%20suisse%20des-,Aventuriers%20du%20Rail,-%2C%20un%20c%C3%A9l%C3%A8bre%20jeu), a famous board game by Alan R. Moon.
+This variant is designed for **two players** and takes place on a map representing a railway network connecting various cities in **Switzerland** and neighboring countries.

+---

-# Objective
+## 🎯 Objective

 Players aim to complete routes between cities to maximize their points.
-These routes are defined by tickets, which grant points if completed and deduct points if not.
+These routes are defined by **tickets**, which grant points if completed and deduct points if not.

 For example:

-- Bern - Chur (10 points) gives 10 points if the cities are connected before the game ends.
+🟩 *Bern - Chur (10 points)* → Gives **10 points** if the cities are connected before the game ends.

+---

-# Gameplay Mechanics
+## 🕹 Gameplay Mechanics

+### 🚂 Routes
- - **Routes** : Players use colored cards and wagons to claim routes between two neighboring stations.
-For instance, to connect Bern to Chur, Ada claimed the following routes:
+Players use **colored cards** and **wagons** to claim routes between two neighboring stations.

+Example: To connect Bern to Chur, a player could claim:
 - Bern - Lucerne
 - Lucerne - Schwyz
 - Schwyz - Wassen
 - Wassen - Chur

-- **Cards and Wagons**: The cards in hand and the remaining number of wagons influence the possible actions.
+### 🃏 Cards and Wagons
 Players can:
 - Claim new routes.
-   - Draw cards from visible options or the deck.
+- Draw cards (from visible options or the deck).
-   - Obtain new tickets and keep at least one.
+- Obtain new tickets (must keep at least one).

+### 🔚 Game End
-- **Game End** : The game ends when a player has two or fewer wagons left.
-Each player then plays one final turn before the points are tallied.
+The game ends when a player has **two or fewer wagons** remaining.
+Each player takes one final turn before scores are tallied.

+---

-## Interface
+## 🖥 Interface Overview
-The picture below illustrates the game interface:

 <img width="1002" alt="Capture d’écran 2025-04-21 à 22 46 36" src="https://github.com/user-attachments/assets/353fb112-ad3f-4c66-82b6-6c780cb07ae7" />

-# Main Elements
+### Main Elements:
-- **Statistics**: Information about wagons and scores.- Game Progress: Actions and events taking place.
+- **Statistics**: Wagons remaining, player scores.
+- **Game Progress**: Log of actions and events.
 - **Map**: View of the railway network.
-- **Deck and Visible Cards**: Sources for drawing cards.
+- **Deck and Visible Cards**: Draw pile and visible options.
 - **Tickets**: Objectives to complete.
 - **Cards in Hand**: Cards available for actions.

-The player with the most points at the end is the winner.
+🎉 The player with the most points at the end is the **winner**.
 Good luck 🍀